 E-mail: prisk@marshall.edu

 BECKLEY CENTER

-Marshall University also operates a center in Beckley, serving primarily graduate students in Beckley, Bluefield, and other nearby areas.
+Marshall University also operates a center in the Beckley area that is part of the Erma Byrd Higher Education Center in Beaver.
+It serves primarily graduate students in Beckley, Bluefield, and other nearby areas.